Bernier gets shutout, Ducks beat Coyotes 3-0

 Kesler's 18th goal went into an empty net with 21 seconds left.

-Bernier, starting in goal for the first time since Dec.
-20, had 26 saves as the Coyotes struggled to get consistent pressure on Anaheim's No. 2 goalie.
+The Coyotes struggled to get any consistent pressure on Anaheim's No. 2 goalie.

+''We were staunch enough on the defensive side of it that our goalie wasn't called upon to make a bunch of 10-bell saves, but he did pitch a shutout,'' Ducks coach Randy Carlyle said. ''He hadn't played in a while and this strengthens our belief in the 1-A (John Gibson) and 1-B (Bernier) tandem that we have.''

 Louis Domingue had 20 saves for the Coyotes, who outshot the Ducks 26-22.

-Anaheim, the Pacific Division leader, won its third in a row and sixth in seven games.

-The Ducks needed a video review to clear the way for their first goal.
+The Pacific Division-leading Ducks needed a video review to clear the way for their first goal.

 Lindholm's wrister appeared to bounce off the crossbar and play continued for a few seconds, but a review showed the puck hit the inside of the crossbar for a goal that made it 1-0.